PhD in Math, Science, Engineering Programs

-STEM PhD programs encompass terminal degrees in the fields of science, technology, engineering and mathematics.
+STEM PhD programs are terminal degrees in the fields of science, technology, engineering, and mathematics.
 Doctorate Programs in Math Science Engineering tend to deliver curricula that could develop students’ breadth and depth of knowledge.
-Therefore, graduates of the various programs might forge new ground in the development of theories, designs and practical solutions for future generations.
+Therefore, graduates of the various programs might forge new ground in the development of theories, designs, and practical solutions for future generations.

 Beside transcripts and prior education, some universities ask candidates to submit any prior (un)published research, reference letters and a personal essay.
 In the essay, a university may want to know why a student feels the program is a ‘fit’ and/or whether a candidate has the potential to conduct scientific research.
 Below are some other material students may have to furnish for some PhD programs in math, science and engineering.